 In March of 2005, Lisa returned to life at sea, and was named Sea Shepherd Conservation Society's crew-member of the year after a campaign and court dealings regarding the brutal Canadian seal hunt.

-Lisa has been (loosely) based in Montreal for the past five years.
-Having spent a significant amount of time at the Kripalu Center, and completed trainings in swedish massage, child massage, reiki, herbology, sound healing, aromatherapy, raw foods preparation, etc., Lisa centers her professional practice around the healing arts, tending to clients mainly at home and occasionally at Studio Bliss.
+Lisa has been based in Montreal and Israel since then.
+Having spent a significant amount of time at the Kripalu Center, and completed trainings in Anusara- based yoga, yoga therapeutics, swedish massage, child massage, reiki, herbology, aromatherapy, raw foods preparation, etc., Lisa centers her professional practice around the healing arts, tending to clients mainly at home and occasionally at Studio Bliss.
 She uses the combination of her studies to address the specific issues of her clients by holistic means.

-Lisa spends the rest of her free time creating pottery, doing photography, exploring her roots in the Middle East, writing, biking, hiking, studying Kabalah, acting, playing percussion, putting together workshops and community events and just generally celebrating life, making sure to leave some space for precious golden silence in between.
+Lisa is active in the performing arts as a spoken word artist, and as an actress in the upcoming film, Search for God by DLI productions.
+She spends the rest of her time exploring her roots in the Middle East, biking, soaking in natural settings, studying Kaballah, staring at the starry night sky, making music, putting together workshops and community events and just generally celebrating life, making sure to leave some space for precious golden silence in between.

 Lisa admittedly finds it humorous to refer to herself in the third person with the aim of gaining professional appeal.